rodrigobutta/laravel-admin/README.md

 RodrigoButta | laravel-admin
 =====

-Originally forked from laravel-admin with a base reingeniering and added features (and growing)
+Originally forked from laravel-admin with a base reingeniering and added features (growing)

 - Draggable sorting in the liste view
 - Several form fixes